chrisnajman/gulp-boneus/README.md

    `.pipe(deporder())`

    The 'deporder' plugin is not actually in use, but it can be.
 The name is short for 'dependencies order'.
-A use case would be if you had separate `.js` files in `dev-boneus/library/js/` e.g.
+A use-case would be if you had separate `.js` files in `dev-boneus/library/js/` e.g.

    * `functions.js`
    * `scripts.js`